inosoftbr/listrap/README.md

 <h4>selection-changed</h4>

-Triggered when a item is selected. [selection] argument is optional.
+Triggered when an item is selected. <code>selection</code> argument is optional.

     $("yourselector").listrap().on("selection-changed", function(selection) {
       console.log(selection);